flyingmachine/brave-clojure-web/content/java.md

 And that's how you import classes!
 Pretty easy.
-To make life even easier, Clojure automatically imports the classes in `java.lang`, including `java.lang.String` and `java.lang.Math`, which is why you were able to use `String` and `Math` without a preceding package name.
+To make life even easier, Clojure automatically imports the classes in `java.lang`, including `java.lang.String` and `java.lang.Math`, which is why you were able to use `String` without a preceding package name.

 # Commonly Used Java Classes